greenpeaceusa/Permit-To-Kill-COBRA-Research/README.md

 ## Technical setup
 There are 3 computation steps to the analysis.
-(1) In the Google Colab environment, Jupyter Notebook/Python scripts are used to create COBRA input data csvs and executable batch files for running COBRA;
+(1) In a Google Colab environment, Jupyter Notebook/Python scripts are used to create COBRA input data csvs and executable batch files for running COBRA;
 (2) In a separate desktop environment, the input files and batch files from step 1 are downloaded.
 Then the batch files are used to run COBRA.
-COBRA writes the results of each scenario run to output files;
+COBRA writes the results of each individual execution to output files;
 (3) The output files are uploaded to the same Google Colab environment as Step 1.
 When all necessary COBRA runs have been completed, Jupyter Notebook/Python scripts are used to analyze the data.

 ## How to navigate the repo